G4-2.jpg

 STOREFRONT STORY

-STOREFRONT STORY considers relationships we hold dear: with nature, each other, and the planet we share with all creatures.
-It’s part of my ongoing mission to place literary art in the path of everyday life.
+“The Martian’s Job, After All, is to Interpret the World” considers relationships we hold dear: with nature, each other, and the planet we share with all creatures.

-Following its 2022 premiere in South Lake Union as part of Shunpike’s Storefronts program, the installation moved to Burien in 2023 and Seattle’s Uptown neighborhood in 2024.
+Following its 2022 Seattle premiere, STOREFRONT STORY moved to Burien in 2023 and Seattle’s Uptown neighborhood in 2024.
 Listen to the story here.

-The City of Bellingham’s utility box artwork project seeks to reinforce a sense of place and enhance the identity of urban districts while adding beauty and interest to the streetscape.
-In Search of Nectar, is located at State & Maple.
+The City of Bellingham’s utility box artwork program seeks to reinforce a sense of place and enhance the identity of urban districts while adding beauty and interest to the streetscape.
+Two of my designs, which began as mixed-media collages, were selected for display.
+In Search of Nectar is located at State & Maple.

 How Do I Look, Darling? is located